External Beam Radiation Therapy Treatment

 Stereotactic radiotherapy is a technique that allows your radiation oncologist to use very small beams of radiation to destroy certain types of small tumors.
 Since the beam is so precise, your radiation oncologist may be able to deliver treatment more quickly than with other techniques.
 This additional precision is achieved through rigid immobilization, such as with a head frame as is used in the treatment of brain tumors.
-Although often performed in a single treatment, fractionated radiotherapy, where patients receive up to five treatments in a body frame, is sometimes necessary.
+Treatment can usually be delivered in as few as 3-8 sessions.
 Stereotactic radiotherapy may be the only treatment needed if a very small area is affected.
 In addition to treating tumors, it can also be used to treat malformations in the brain's blood vessels and certain noncancerous (benign) brain tumors.

 Image-Guided Radiation Therapy (IGRT)

 In some facilities, such as ours, radiation oncologists use image-guided radiation therapy (IGRT) to help them better aim the radiation at the cancer.
 Normal structures and tumors can move between daily treatments due to differences in organ filling or weight gain and loss.
-IGRT uses images, such as CT, ultrasound or stereoscopic X-rays, that are obtained with patients in the exact position they will be during treatment and compares them every day to similar images taken in the treatment room just before the patient is given the radiation treatment.
+IGRT uses images, such as CT, stereoscopic X-rays, are obtained with patients in the exact position they will be during treatment and compares them every day to similar images taken in the treatment room just before the patient is given the radiation treatment.
 Our equipment lets our doctors fuse the two sets of images every day to see if the treatment beams need to be adjusted, typically by one to a few millimeters.
 This allows your doctors to better target the cancer while avoiding nearby healthy tissue.
 In some cases, when there are no reliable landmarks for IGRT, your doctors will implant a tiny piece of material called a fiducial marker near or in the tumor to help them localize the tumor every day during IGRT.